 Polyurethane is a chemical compound (polymer) that contains several organic units.
 These units are usually joined together using urethane bonds.
-Polyurethane exists in two forms, that is, flexible and rigid.
+Polyurethane exists in two forms, that is flexible and rigid.

 One of the uses of flexible structures is the production of chemical-resistant coatings.
 Such coatings are generally used for finishing purposes at home.
 An excellent example of an area that is usually finished using polyurethane is the floor.
-Speaking of floor finishes, there are two main types of polyurethane that are commonly used.
+Speaking of floor finishes, two main types of polyurethane are commonly used.
 These two types are; oil-based and water-based.
 This article focuses on these two types, how different and effective on floors they are.

 Oil-based vs. Water-based Polyurethane for Floors

 Both of these polyurethane types are flexible.
 They are used for coating floors to prevent scratches that might occur.
 When well applied, each one has incredible strength in terms of protection from damage and durability.